skaynor/monster-hunting/docs/races/dragonborn.md

 A kulve taroth dragonborn uses the dragonborn traits in the Player's Handbook, with the following traits replacing the Ability Score Increase and Breath Weapon traits.

-- ***Ability Score Increase.*** Your Charisma score increases by 2, and your Consitution score increases by 1.
+- ***Ability Score Increase.*** Your Charisma score increases by 2, and your Constitution score increases by 1.
 - ***Draconic Resistance.*** You have resistance to fire damage.
 - ***Glorious Dragonborn.*** You gain proficiency in the Persuasion skill.
-- ***Metallic Coat.*** As part of a long rest, you can produce apowerful magnetic force that attracts metals and minerals from the ground to your body and melt them with your high body temperature before letting it cool on your body, forming a metal coat.
+- ***Metallic Coat.*** As part of a long rest, you can produce a powerful magnetic force that attracts metals and minerals from the ground to your body and melt them with your high body temperature before letting it cool on your body, forming a metal coat.
 While wearing this metallic coat, your AC is 17, but your movement speed is reduced by 5 feet.
 As an action you can shed the coat by entering a super heated state.
 Your super heated state lasts for 1 minute or until you end it as a bonus action.
 During it, once on each of your turns, you can deal extra fire damage to one target when you deal damage to it with an attack or a spell.
 The extra fire damage equals your level.

 ### Draconic Ancestry: Kushala Daora